cnorthway/z-disassemble/README.md

 produces an `.asm` source output that will assemble back to the original machine code.

-I have found it particularly useful to compare the output of z-disassemble to my original input to zassemble.
-Doing so helped to ensure that there were no syntax errors or other mistakes causing zassemble to produce malformed output.

 ## Usage

 Run `python disassemble.py machine_code.coe` to disassemble a machine code file